NicMcPhee/graph-DBs-and-genetic-programming/Cypher_queries.md

 order by targetPercentage asc;
 ```

+_@thelmuth pointed out that we really need to normalize these by dividing by the number of generations so we don't introduce a bias for long runs vs. short runs._

-This is the same thing, but breaks the data out by generation.
+Below is the same thing, but breaks the data out by generation.

 ```{sql}
 unwind [0.01, 0.05, 0.1] as targetPercentage